nextpyp/pyp/docs/guide/milopyp.rst

 #.
 Set the training parameters as needed

-#. (optional) If you want to train MiLoPYP on a subset of the tomograms in your dataset, create a :doc:`Filter<filters>` in the :bdg-secondary:`Pre-processing` block and select its name from the **Filter tomograms** dropdown menu at the top of the form.
+#. (optional) If you want to train MiLoPYP on a subset of tomograms from your dataset, create a :doc:`Filter<filters>` in the :bdg-secondary:`Pre-processing` block and select its name from the **Filter tomograms** dropdown menu at the top of the form.
 For datasets with many tomograms, doing this will considerably speed up training

 #.
 Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`